nathj07/c-pod/README.md

 NAT-PMP to do this.
 Upon request it can open either a UDP or TCP port on the C-Pod host and forward traffic to a specific cp-pod server.
 A suitable command line interface is available `gem install natpmp`.
-You should use at least version 0.8.
+You should use at least version 0.9.
 Type `natpmp -?` for the syntax.

-(Note that this feature currently requires manual configuration of `stallone`)
+The C-Pod socks setup recipe will install and configure `stallone` for this purpose.
+An appropriate RPM is available in the lifted repository for this.
+This has been built with changes appropriate to the C-Pod's use of libvirtd's network setup.

 ## Notes